Labor Day 2024: Why Do We Celebrate Labor Day?

 Here are some ways to celebrate Labor Day.

 1. If you’re able to do so, take this day off to simply give yourself a break from your hard work because you deserve this national day of leisure.
-After all, at work is where and how we spend the majority of our time.
+After all, work is where and how we spend most of our time.
 Also, take a moment to reflect on this history and the many American workers who came before us—to build our railways, roads, infrastructure, and more.

 2. Attend a Labor Day parade.
 Many cities and towns throw a parade or a festival.
 Or, enjoy a picnic or barbecue as our ancestral workers did so many years ago—and enjoy the last hurrah of summer!